 Tip: Instead of throwing away your leaf cuttings, consider using them for propagation.

-Another common cause of leggy Fittonias is poor lighting.
+Another common cause of leggy Fittonias is low light conditions.

-Direct sunlight can be harmful to a fittonia, scorching its leaves and causing it to dehydrate.
+Direct sunlight can be harmful to a fittonia.
+Too much sun can scorch its leaves and cause it to dehydrate.
 A Nerve plant prefers low to medium light or bright, indirect sunlight and humid conditions

 However, not enough light can cause it to become scraggly.

 One easy way to tell if there’s a lighting problem is if the leaves are all bending in one direction.